(This is an extensive update of a previous post, which I have now divided into two parts)

 October 14, 1969 Schon/Kimberly/Tongue and Groove/Richard Moore

 It is tempting to believe that "Schon" was Neal Schon (future guitarist of Santana and then Journey), but since he would have been 15 years old at the time, I'm inclined to doubt it.
-I believe Tounge and Groove featured singer Lynne Hughes.
+I believe Tongue and Groove returned after a year's absence (see Sep 10 '68 above).

 October 21, 1969 Black Ghost/Fritz/Mendelbaum